nogoegst/snowflake/client/README.md

 When omitted, the client uses copy-paste signalling instead.

 `-front` is an optional front domain for the Broker request.

+`-codec` is an optional codec for connecting to the Broker.
+It can be "post" for HTTP POST (default).

 `-ice` is a comma-separated list of ICE servers.
 These can be STUN or TURN servers.